metaos-labs/docs/docs/en/for_web3_dev/metaos_client.md

 #### Cosmos gRPC-Gateway (HTTP REST)

-gRPC-Gateway (opens new window) reads a gRPC service definition and generates a reverse-proxy server which translates RESTful JSON API into gRPC.
+[gRPC-Gateway](https://grpc-ecosystem.github.io/grpc-gateway/) reads a gRPC service definition and generates a reverse-proxy server which translates RESTful JSON API into gRPC.
 With gRPC-Gateway, users can use REST to interact the Cosmos gRPC service.

 See the list of supported gRPC-Gateway API endpoints for the MetaOS testnet (here)[https://node.metaos.im].